How To Write Work Experience In Resume (Samples & Tips)

 • Include all the relevant information regarding your work history, including any promotions.

 • Different job positions require different levels of experience.
-Applying for entry-level positions requires little work experience (up to five years), while senior-level job positions require an experienced professional usually (5–10 years).
+Applying for entry-level positions requires little work experience (up to five years), while senior-level job positions usually require an experienced professional (5–10 years).

 • Start your sentences with strong action verbs and keep them concise.